jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

 If so, this post is probably for you.

 <sub>
 Exported content from Microsoft technical blog post (+20k).
 Original content can be found [here](https://techcommunity.microsoft.com/t5/internet-of-things-blog/transform-your-phone-into-an-iot-device-with-net-maui/ba-p/3673909?WT.mc_id=AZ-MVP-5004280).

+Reorganization within Microsoft's blog content has made the publication not visible.
+In case the content is still useful for the community, it has been exported here.
 </sub>